Imaging Ultrafast Single Particle Macromolecular Dynamics with X-ray Lasers

 Since the first XFELs were proposed, the idea of obtaining images of individual proteins frozen in time has fascinated and inspired many, and we have been at the forefront of this quest.
 The combination of advances in XFEL technology with ESI has brought the dream of imaging hydrated single proteins by X-ray diffraction within reach.

-Current Limitations
+Current Limitations and Proposal

-Currently, time-resolved studies in solution in the sub-ms range are conducted through solution X-ray scattering or spectroscopic methods, but they can only provide limited structural information.
+Currently, time-resolved studies in solution in the sub-ms range are done through solution X-ray scattering or spectroscopic methods, but they can only provide limited structural information.
 XFELs provide a way to dramatically improve our understanding of these time-scales.

-This proposal aims to develop the science and technology to make ultrafast single-protein imaging a reality through a three-step approach:
+This proposal aims to develop the science and technology to make ultrafast single-protein imaging a reality, through a three-step approach:

 1. Develop diagnostics suitable for nanosized samples.